 When summer arrives, everyone from Frankfurt heads in the same direction: the 900-metre, gloriously soft sandy beach at Langener Waldsee.
 Battle it out on the volleyball courts, take a dip in the clear turquoise water, or engage in a spot of FKK (Freikörperkultur, Germany’s favourite pastime) at the dedicated nudist area.

 Beaches in eastern Germany

 With plenty of beautiful lakes to choose from, there’s nothing to stop you getting your beach fix in the east of Germany.

 They may be 200 kilometres from the Baltic Sea, but Berliners won’t let that stop them getting that authentic beach experience.
 The fine, golden sand at Wannsee was once carted by the tonne in freight cars from Travemünde to Berlin, along with a bunch of those iconic beach chairs (Strandkörber).
-With shallow, crystal-clear water, plenty of kiosks and space for 50.000 sunbathers, what’s not to like?
+With shallow, crystal-clear water, plenty of kiosks, space for 50.000 sunbathers and even a tune in its honour, what’s not to like?